microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 Before this change, if you write that shorter Xaml markup, the  Xaml loader would try to convert the string `Auto, *` into a [ColumnDefinitionCollection](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinitionCollection) object, as that's the type of the [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) property.
 That fails because there is no such conversion available.
 (And it wouldn't help if there was, because the property is read-only.)

 But the Xaml syntax rules now support this scenario by recognizing that the target property is a collection type, and that there's no conversion from string available, and then by treating the attribute value as a comma-separated list of collection items.
 The items of the collection are of type [ColumnDefinition](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinition), so a check is made to see if strings can be converted to ColumnDefinition instances.
 Since they can, the Xaml loader creates those instances and adds them to the collection.

-| Do we have documentation that explains what exactly a "collection" is?
-Can't remember if it's just IVector, or if it has more rules like the C# initialization syntax.

 ## Role of the [ContentProperty] attribute